-The program supports the research, development and realization of community-engaged arts projects.
-Activities involve professional Ontario artists and community members working together to develop and design a creative experience.
-These experiences may include co-creation.
-Skill building is a core component of projects.
-There are three categories:
+The program supports the research, development and realization of community-engaged arts projects in Ontario.
+Activities involve professional Ontario artists and community members working together to design, develop and realize collective creative experiences.

-The program is committed to developing the field of community-engaged arts.
-Additional funds are available to any category to help cover the cost of mentorship of artists from OAC priority groups looking to build skills and experience in project planning and/or facilitation as part of a community-engaged arts project.
+Mentorship: up to $3,000 in additional funds are available in any category to cover the costs involved in mentoring professional artists from OAC priority groups, to build their skills and experience in project planning and/or facilitating community-engaged arts projects.

 The program’s priorities are to support projects that:

 - work with sectors beyond the arts, such as health, education, justice and the environment